thejhh/thejhh/README.md

 For my own projects, I can provide commercial support for 8 000 €/month + VAT.

-For other projects, I might be open to work through my company for 12 000 €/month or 80 €/hour + VAT.
+For other projects, I might be open to provide support through my company for 12 000 €/month or 80 €/hour + VAT.